alexander-varljen/alexander-varljen.github.io/index.md

 mentioned, as well as skills related to data science and data analysis.

 The first artifact enhancement that I chose was the source code for a bank application, where I reconstructed the C++ program using Python.
-This allowed me to show skills related to software design/engineering, as I was able to maintain the intended functionality of the original project while using a different programming language.
-It also highlighted my skills in a programming language that is used in data analysis and data science.
+This enhancement allowed me to demonstrate an ability to use well-founded and innovative techniques, skills, and tools in computing practices for the purpose of implementing computer solutions that deliver value and accomplish industry-specific goals.
+This includes creating user-defined functions for modularity, using exception handling to decrease the presents of bugs and secure the software, in-line code comments that are descriptive of the functionality of each module, and running and testing the code on a Python 3.6.6 Shell.
+This enhancement, as it was written in Python, has also highlighted my skills in a programming language that is used in data analysis and data science.

 The second artifact enhancement that I chose was the storing and sorting bids program, which was written in C++.
 The original program used chaining and a hash table data structure to store bids.
 To demonstrate my skills in constructing adequate algorithms and data structures, I increased the functionality of the program by adding vector sorting to sort the bids in ascending order.
-While I have not had the opportunity to learn machine learning algorithms yet, I plan on continuing my education in the future, and am hoping that I can apply what I’ve learned about data structures and algorithms to work on more advanced algorithms, such as machine learning algorithms.
+Working on this enhancement has also allowed me to demonstrate an ability to design and evaluate computing solutions that solve a given problem using algorithmic principles and computer science practices and standards appropriate to its solution, while managing the trade-offs involved in design choices, as I was able to add two different working sorting algorithms and resolve a data structure related issue by adding a second vector and allowing the user to decide when to use the second data structure.
+While I have not had the opportunity to learn machine learning algorithms yet, I plan on continuing my education in the future, and am hoping that I can apply what I’ve learned about data structures and algorithms to work on more advanced algorithms, such as machine learning algorithms, as such knowledge is important to the field of data science.

 The third artifact enhancement that I chose was the QuantigrationUpdates Database enhancement.
 The original project consisted of creating a three tabled database with MySQL, querying that database, updating it, deleting records from it, and downloading a table from it.
+My enhancement of this was to achieve the same functionality using MongoDB, a popular NoSQL language, along with adding user authentication.
+Working on this artifact has allowed me to demonstrate an ability to use well-founded and innovative techniques, skills, and tools in computing practices for the purpose of implementing computer solutions that deliver value and accomplish industry-specific goals, as I was able to create a database with three collections, query the database for information, update fields in the database, delete items from the database, and download a collection from the database while using a local MongoDB Enterprise Server 6.0 and a MongoDB shell.
-My enhancement was to achieve the same functionality using MongoDB, a popular NoSQL language, along with adding user authentication.
-This highlights my ability to apply CRUD capable commands and queries in both SQL and NoSQL based languages to databases, which is a useful skill in both data analysis and data science.
+Working on this artifact enhancement has also shown my ability to apply CRUD capable commands and queries in both SQL and NoSQL based languages to databases, which is a useful skill in both data analysis and data science.

 While working on these artifact enhancements and constructing my ePortfolio, I was also able to demonstrate the ability to work in a way conducive to a collaborative environment, communicate